Mainland Regional High School (New Jersey): Athletics

-The boys cross country running team won the Group III state championship in 2001 and 2002, and won the Group IV title in 2003.
+The boys' cross country running team won the Group III state championship in 2001 and 2002, and won the Group IV title in 2003.
 The team won the Meet of Champions in 2002 and 2003.
 The two MoC titles are tied for fifth-most of any school in the state.
 In 2003, the team made history when fifth man Alex Palmentieri crossed the finish line to clinch the team's second consecutive Meet of Champions title.
 The team's average time of 16:19, was a second off of the record set by Christian Brothers Academy in 1982 for the state championship course in Holmdel Township, New Jersey.

 In 2002, the golf team won the state championship, giving them the #1 ranking in the state for the 2003 season.
 In 2010, Mainland's Kylie Strijek won the girls' state Tournament of Champions.

 The boys' swimming team has won the Public B state championship in 2003 and 2016-2019.
 In 2003, the boys' swim team won Mainland's first ever swimming state championship by beating Princeton High School 91-79 in the Public B state final.
 The boys' swimming team finished the season with a 15-0 record and won its second Public B title in 2016, with a 99-71 win against Scotch Plains-Fanwood High School in the tournament final The team won its second consecutive title in 2017 with a 103-67 victory over Soctch Plains-Fanwood.

 In 2007, the girls' soccer team won the Cape-Atlantic League American Conference for the first time in Mainland's history.
 A 1-0 win over Oakcrest High School guaranteed that Mainland would take the Cape-Atlantic League American Conference title in 2009.

 In 2018, the boys' lacrosse team won their first Cape-Atlantic League Championship in Mainland's history, beating Ocean City 7-6.

 In 2007, the girls' junior eight and the boys' second eight rowing teams won the New Jersey state championship.

+In 2008, the JV girls' rowing team won the National Championships.

 The girls tennis team won the Group III state championship in 1990, defeating Ramapo High School by 4-1 in the tournament final.
 In 2015, the team won the South Jersey Group II title with a 4-1 win in the tournament final against Seneca High School.

 The baseball team were 2014 South Jersey Group III champions and won the Group III state championship with a 5-3 win in the tournament final against Mount Olive High School.

 The girls' basketball team won the Group III state championship in 2019 (vs. Chatham High School) and 2024 (vs. Chatham).
 The team won the 2019 Group III title with a 42-35 win against runner-up Chatham High School in the finals of the tournament at the RWJBarnabas Health Arena.
 The team advanced to the Tournament of Champions as the sixth seed, falling to Manchester Township High School by a score of 74-44 in the quarterfinal round, to finish the season with a 28-4 record.